Alexandra Malecki

 100 BBVs: I have certified 102 BBvs to date

 I've undertaken the PEP2 goal like it was my full-time job.
 Okay, maybe less like a job and more of an obsession since I also worked most evenings and weekends.
 I've kept metrics on my progress, assigned time estimates to completion, kept to my timelines, and created many smaller, achievable goals along the way.
 I've printed updates and posted it to our walls so that my family could also take part in celebrating every row that we crossed off!
 I've also declined many, many other opportunities so that I could stay focused and committed to this goal.
-I also want to point out that I have had the luxury of not having to worry about bills, feeding my kids, acquiring all of the tools and materials, travel costs, and incidentals.
-My husband and I have looked at this process as an investment for our future.
-I feel fortunate that I have the resources to expedite my journey to PEP2 and I also strategically picked my Straw and Wood level badges based on my goals of expediting my timeline and then feasibility.
-Going the Rocket wood level route wasn't my first choice, I much prefer to garden, but I wouldn't have been able to guarantee an expedited timeline.
-As intimidated as it was to do the rocket wood badge, I also knew that it could give me and my family a pathway to a future livelihood and because it wasn't totally dependent on seasonality.
+I also want to point out that I have had the luxury of not having to worry about bills, feeding my kids, acquiring all of the tools and materials, travel costs, incidentals, etc. My husband and I have looked at this process as an investment for our future.
+I feel fortunate that I have the resources to expedite my journey to PEP2.
+I strategically picked my Straw and Wood level badges to expedite my timeline.
+I picked a path to PEP2 that prioritized my timeline and assessed feasibility.
+Going the rocket wood level route wasn't my first choice, I much prefer to garden and grow food but I prioritized timeline.
+As intimidating as it was to do the rocket wood badge, I also knew that it could give me and my family a pathway to a future livelihood.
+I hope to make rocket heating a family business in the future.

 I can also say that my life has opened up new, unforeseen opportunities because of SKIP.
 It's forced me out of my comfort zone, connected me to new people I otherwise wouldn't have made connections with, given my family (and myself) new experiences, and so many more delightful outcomes.
 I committed to SKIP in part because I wanted to feel confident that this city gal had what it took to homestead.
-I feel that I've accomplished that goal and now feel certain that I'm ready.
+I feel that I've accomplished that goal and now feel certain that I'm ready to change our families' lifestyle.
 I'm excited, emotional, and hopeful for this next part of our family's journey.
 I hope it's lovely and that I can give back to those after me.

 I'd be remiss to not also acknowledge all of the permies staff that have seen me through this journey.
 I'm grateful to each of you and the care that you have in other humans that you don't know and, even more than that, each of the individual parts you play in making the world just a little bit better.
 Many thanks!!